 Wheels and tires

 A bike will also be equipped with wheels.
-Wheels come in various sizes, such as 26”, 27.5”, 29”, and many more.
-They also come in different materials, such as carbon fiber and aluminum.
+Wheels come in various sizes, such as 26”, 27.5”, 29”, and many more, and in different materials, such as carbon fiber and aluminum.

-When it comes to tires, they not only have to match the wheel size but also be the correct size to fit inside the frame.
-They will also need inner tubes or sealant to ensure they can hold air properly.
+Tires must match the wheel size and be the correct size to fit inside the frame.
+They will also need inner tubes or sealants to hold air properly.

 Groupset

-Then we have the groupset, often referred to as the bike's gearing.
-This is what gives the rider the ability to climb uphill at different leg speeds (cadences) and also descend much quicker when they require it.
+Then we have the groupset, often called the bike's gearing.
+This gives the rider the ability to climb uphill at different leg speeds (cadences) and descend much quicker when required.

 Groupsets consist of many different parts, such as shifters, cranksets, brakes, chains, derailleurs, cassettes, cables, brake rotors, and even the bottom bracket.
-These can all be classed as separate bike components in themselves.
+These can all be classed as separate bike components.

 Finishing kit

 We also have a finishing kit on the bike.
-A finishing kit is what we use to help steer the bike and also sit comfortably on it.
-Like the groupset, it is a group of bike components generally picked by the user with the correct sizes for them.
+A finishing kit helps us steer the bike and also allows us to sit comfortably on it.
+Like the groupset, it is a group of bike components generally picked by the user with the correct sizes.

 Accessories

-Accessories could include a bell, a computer mount, water bottle cages, or even lights.
+Accessories could include a bell, a computer mount, water bottle cages, or lights.
 Bikes often don’t come with these, leaving it to the end user to pick their own if they want them.
-They are fairly cheap to buy, and you can find them in bike shops or online.
+They are fairly cheap; you can find them in bike shops or online.

 Understanding component compatibility